-So it should come as no surprise that Evo supports the Palestinians over the American backed Israelis.
-What has been surprising however, is the extremes to which he has offered his solidarity with the Palestinians.
+So it should come as no surprise that Evo supports Palestine over the American backed Israelis in the Gaza conflict.
+What has been surprising, however, is the extremes to which he has offered his solidarity with the Palestinians.
 Throwing any notion of diplomacy aside, Morales publicly described Israel as a “Terrorist State”.
 He then declared that any Israeli tourists wishing to enter Bolivia must first apply for a US$135 visa.

-Given it’s reputation for being ridiculously cheap and completely loco, Bolivia is a must see destination among these young and adventurous Israeli backpackers.
-There are ten of thousands of them spread across the country at any given time.
-Bolivia has Israeli run hostels, Israeli restaurants that serve Shak Shuka and Hummus, hippy fashion shops that only advertise in Hebrew and Israeli tour companies that cater to their ex military interests.
+Given it’s reputation for being ridiculously cheap and completely loco, Bolivia is a must see destination among these young and adventurous Israeli backpackers, meaning tens of thousands of them are spread across the country at any given time.
+Bolivia has Israeli run hostels, Israeli restaurants that serve Shak Shuka and Hummus, hippy fashion shops that advertise in Hebrew and Israeli tour companies that cater to their extreme ex-military interests.

-It’s fairly certain that Bolivia will see a significant decline in Israeli visitors which will have a serious impact on the low end backpacker tourism industry.
+It’s fairly certain that Bolivia will see a significant decline in Israeli visitors which will have a serious impact on the low-end backpacker tourism industry.
 Places like Rurrenabeque (popular with Israelis for it’s jungle tours) will see businesses closing in droves.
 Hordes of Bolivians will be forced out of work as the tourism jobs start to dry up.

-So will Evo’s fierce moral stance be worth the economic downturn?
+So, will Evo’s fierce moral stance be worth the economic downturn?